mfumagalli/ImaGene/README.md

 **ImaGene** runs under Python3 and it is interfaced with [tensorflow](https://www.tensorflow.org) and [keras](https://keras.io/).
 We recommend using [conda](https://conda.io/docs/index.html) to set the environment and take care of all dependencies.
 There are detailed instructions on how to download conda for [linux](https://conda.io/docs/user-guide/install/linux.html) and [macOS](https://conda.io/docs/user-guide/install/macos.html).
-For instance, a suitable environment can be created with
+A suitable environment can be created with

 `conda create -n ImaGene python=3.6 tensorflow=2 keras numpy scipy scikit-image scikit-learn matplotlib pydot pymc3 ipython jupyter`